LohmannJens/federated-ISUP/README.md

 The preprocessed images are stored in the folder `images/` as PNG.

-## Trainig of the foundation model architectures
+## Lightweight training with foundation model embeddings
 All scripts to train the architectures based on the foundation model embeddings are in the folder `foundation_models`.
+Please refer to the additonal [README file](https://github.com/LohmannJens/federated-ISUP/blob/main/foundation_models/README.md) for further explanations.
 This part of the repository is implemented in PyTorch to be in line with the implementations of UNI and CONCH.
 Therefore, the folder `foundation_models` includes an additional conda environment that can be installed using: